Warning: This is not your father’s kringle. Or your grandma’s.

 So after all that, why am I lining this pan with parchment?
 Because I don’t want my kringle to brown TOO much on the bottom.

 Back to the mixing bowl.
-Add 1/4 cup cold water, and stir to make a soft, sticky dough.
+Stir the mixture to make a soft, sticky dough.

 Wet your hands, pick up the dough, and shape it into a 12” x 8” oval ring on the sheet pan; or a 10” ring in the pizza pan.
 This will be messy going, but just keep wetting your fingers and pushing it into a ring.